theochem/horton/doc/dev_getting_started.rst

    * Check whether a computational result is translational invariant.
    * Compare energies from atomic computations with published results, or results obtained with other (reliable) programs.
-   * Compare analytical derivatives with fees finite differences.
+   * Compare analytical derivatives with finite differences.
    * Compare the output of a routine with a results derived on paper.

    In most cases, it is sufficient to imagine what `could` go wrong if your new